Microwave burn: Frequency and depth

 As lower frequencies penetrate deeper into the tissue, and as there are fewer nerve endings in deeper-located parts of the body, the effects of the radio frequency waves (and the damage caused) may not be immediately noticeable.
 The lower frequencies at high power densities present a significant risk.

 The microwave absorption is directed by the dielectric constant of the tissue.
-At 2.5 GHz, this ranges from about 5 for adipose tissue to about 56 for the cardiac muscle.
+At 2.5 GHz, this ranges from about 5 for adipose tissue to about 56 for cardiac muscle.
 As the speed of electromagnetic waves is proportional to the reciprocal of the square root of the dielectric constant, the resulting wavelength in the tissue can drop to a fraction of the wavelength in air; e.g. at 10 GHz the wavelength can drop from 3 cm to about 3.4 mm.

 The layers of the body can be approximated as a thin layer of epidermis, dermis, adipose tissue (subcutaneous fat), and muscle tissue.
 At dozens of gigahertz, the radiation is absorbed in the top fraction to top few millimeters of skin.
 Muscle tissue is a much more efficient absorber than fat, so at lower frequencies that can penetrate sufficiently deep, most energy gets deposited there.
-In a homogeneous medium, the energy/depth dependence is an exponential curve with the exponent depending on the frequency and tissue.
+In a homogeneous medium, the energy-depth dependence is an exponential curve with the exponent depending on the frequency and tissue.
 For 2.5 GHz, the first millimeter of muscle tissue absorbs 11% of the heat energy, the first two millimeters together absorb 20%.
 For lower frequencies, the attenuation factors are much lower, the achievable heating depths are higher, and the temperature gradient within the tissue is lower.